-Delivery service drivers pick up, transport, and drop off packages within a small region or urban area.
-Most of the time, they transport merchandise from a distribution center to businesses and households.
-Delivery service drivers have a physically demanding job.
-When loading and unloading cargo, drivers do a lot of lifting, carrying, and walking.
+A delivery service driver is someone who picks up, transports, and drops off packages within a small region or urban area.
+Most of the time, they transport merchandise from a distribution centre to businesses and households.

 What does a Delivery Service Driver do?

-Most drivers plan their routes.
-Some have a regular daily or weekly schedule.
-Others have different routes each day.
-These drivers generally receive instructions to go to a delivery location at a particular time, and it is up to them to find a way there.
+Most drivers plan their routes, and have a regular daily or weekly schedule.
+Others have different routes each day, and these drivers generally receive instructions to go to a delivery location at a particular time, and it is up to them to find a way there.
 They must have a thorough understanding of an area’s street grid and know which roads allow trucks and which do not.
-A delivery services driver must:
+A delivery service driver must:

 What is the workplace of a Delivery Service Driver like?